michaelhsmart/Docker-TF-Dev-Notes/README.md

 #### Early Experimentation

-In early experimentation, maybe you want to throw together ~100 lines of Python in a single session and see what happens.
+In early experimentation, maybe you want to throw together ~100 lines of Python in a single session and see what happens, or test out a new library.
 The main concerns here are that the tooling is lightweight but also light in impact.
 You don't want anything you hack together to affect any of your longer-term work or force you to reinstall anything later on.

 #### Serious Development

-When you want to more seriously develop an idea, either as its own application or as a thoroughly fleshed out library, you likely want to have access to all of the benefits of an IDE for debugging/static analysis.
-Unless you're working alone however, it can be critical to establish a common working environment during this process.
+When you want to more seriously develop an idea, either as its own application or as a thoroughly fleshed out library, you want to have access to all of the benefits of an IDE for debugging/static analysis.
+It can also be critical to establish a common and controlled working environment during this process, especially if you're working on a team.
 There's lots of great IDE's out there, but we tend to use the JetBrains family (PyCharm/CLion)

 #### Demonstration